ciims/CiiMS/OPTIONS.md

 ## Configuration File Options

+##### Enabling YII_DEBUG (Debug Mode + Full Stack Trace On Error)

+By default, CiiMS runs yiilite rather than yii to improve performance.
+However if you're trying to debug an issue this can be extremely problematic.
+To run using Yii rather than YiiLite, and to get more verbode debugging errors, open up

+    protected/config/main.php

+And in the _params_ section, add the following,

+    'debug' => true,

+Debug mode can be disabled by either removing the line, or changing it to false.

+###### Enabling Stack Traces

+To enable the default Yii Stack Trace option YII_TRACE, enable YII_DEBUG, then add the following to your _params_ section of your config file.

+    'trace' => 3

+Valid values for trace are 0, 1, 2, and 3.

 ##### HybridAuth
 HybridAuth is a plugin which allows visitors to signin and comment using their social network identity.
 CiiMS automatically integrates social identies with existing user records if they exist.